MarionC749/LIDA-Footfall-Bradford2025/README.md

 ## Data 📊

 The 'Data' folder contains all the raw datasets required for the cleaning and scraping steps, as well as the cleaned datasets required for modelling.
-The data was received on the 5th of November 2025. **The datasets are not publically available and should not be shared.**
+The data was received on the 5th of November 2025. **The HUQ datasets are not publically available and should not be shared.**

 Different datasets were collected, cleaned and joined: